jauderho/bl3auto/README.md

+# FORK

+This was forked from matt1484's repo as it appears to be no longer maintained.
+Since VIP is discontinued, all VIP code has been removed.
+This will only redeem Shift codes going forward.

-# BL3 Auto VIP + Shift
+# BL3 Auto Shift

 Cross platform Go app for automatically redeeming VIP/Shift codes for Borderlands 3.
 Also redeems VIP activities such as weekly twitter/facebook points.

 ## Getting Started

-1. Make a VIP account at https://borderlands.com/en-US/vip/
+1. Make a Shift account at https://borderlands.com/
 2. Download program from above link
 3. Unzip the folder
 4. Run it, you will be prompted for username and password